2018-19 Laryngology Fellowships

-For people interested in finding a Laryngology Fellowship, they should begin exploring the process during the middle of their third year of residency (PGY-3).
+For people interested in finding a Laryngology Fellowship, they should begin exploring the process during the middle of their third year of residency (PGY-3) at interested institutions.
 CVs and letters of recommendation are sent to potential programs at the beginning of their fourth year (PGY-4), and interviews are generally done from December through April of the same year (PGY-4).
 Rank lists are then submitted in May of the PGY-4 year.

 Applications and interview processes are individualized by each program.
 However, beginning with the 2015 Match, dates were modified to allow interested residents additional time to consider career objectives and goals by extending the application and match process.

 The purpose of the match program is to:

 1. Allow applicants and programs to consider all options before accepting positions or applicants into a program